-ST5 satellite antenna, with a quarter for scale
+ST5 satellite antenna, & quarter for scale

-... antenna for the ST5 series of satellites, launched in 2006.
-(No, that's not just a paperclip that got all bent up by someone sitting bored and fidgeting, in a meeting.)
+... antenna for the ST5 series of satellites.
+(No, that's not just a bent-up paperclip!)
 The NASA Jet Propulsion Laboratory website says: "Its unusual shape is expected because most human antenna designers would never think of such a design."
-That is one of the great advantages of this approach.
-These algorithms are much less hampered by expectations of similarity to past solutions.
-However, today we'll only be looking at much simpler problem domains, for the sake of making understandable demos.
+And that is one of the great advantages of this approach.